YellowBrickRoad: Plot

 Cy refuses to travel south with the others and becomes aggressive, kidnapping Liv at knifepoint in hopes that he can cross over into Vermont and save her life.
 Teddy and Melissa have sex that same night, but he abandons her before dawn to climb the deadfall and solve the mystery of Friar, leaving only Melissa, Walter, and Jill.

 After miles of walking west alone, Liv and Cy consume hallucinogenic berries, and in a moment of clarity, Cy reveals to Liv that he has been thinking about doing "unspeakable things" to her for hours.
 He recommends that she bind and kill him before he can do so; once tied up he has second thoughts, but despite his pleas, she breaks his neck.

 Overnight, Jill eats the remaining food.
 When she attempts to apologize the next morning, she is ignored, and immediately walks off a cliff to her death.
 Walter, preferring to die sane and at peace, commits suicide on camera.
 Upon viewing the video, Melissa is attacked by Daryl, and he chases her down, killing her with Cy's machete.
 Liv, high and delusional, finds Daryl and stabs him in the neck with a pocketknife.
 She then lies down in the grass and continues to consume the poisonous berries.

 A weary and visibly shaken Teddy crawls to the final portion of the trail, where the music finally stops.
-He finds himself at what appears to be the theatre from the beginning of the film.
-There he meets a sinister Usher who forces him to sit in a theatre empty except for a brief glimpse of smiling theatregoers implied to be the spirits of the dead townspeople.
-On the screen is footage of his wife, who has been transported by the Usher into a hellish landscape.
+He finds himself at what appears to be the theater from the beginning of the film.
+There he meets a sinister usher who orders him to sit in a theater, which is empty except for a brief glimpse of smiling theatergoers implied to be the spirits of the dead townspeople.
+On the screen is footage of Melissa, who speaks to him from a hellish landscape.
 Horrified, Teddy begins to scream.

 Cast

 Analysis

 Bernice M. Murphy finds similarities between this film and The Blair Witch Project (1999).
-On both films the horror lies in the "desperate fear of losing oneself in the wilderness".
+In both films the horror lies in the "desperate fear of losing oneself in the wilderness".
 In both films the characters stray from "civilization" and go in search of something intangible, something lurking within the forests of the United States.
 In both, the characters also stray away from their own rationality.

 Murphy says that both films belong to a tradition of "Rural Gothic" horror fiction that can be traced back to "Young Goodman Brown" (1835) by Nathaniel Hawthorne.
 She says that American narratives of horror fiction and Gothic fiction often take place in the forests, the same forests confronted by the settlers and explorers of the Colonial history of the United States.
 She argues that "Rural Gothic" is an important subgenre of the wider American Gothic tradition.